 creatures interact with their hosts to modify responses to the

-years or so, our lab has been at the forefront of understanding
+decade or so, our lab has been at the forefront of understanding

 how insect ion and water balance is affected by low

 temperatures.
 Plenty of fun things going on still!

 spiders are the dominant predator of the Arctic tundra, where

 they might experience temperatures spanning more than 60